Alexander Kincaid

-Alexander Kincaid (1710–1777) was an 18th-century Scottish printer and publisher who served as Lord Provost of Edinburgh 1776/77.
+Alexander Kincaid (17 March 1710 – 21 January 1777) was a Scottish printer and publisher who served as Lord Provost of Edinburgh from 1776 to 1777.

 Life

 He was born on 17 March 1710 in Falkirk the son of James Kincaid of Bantaskine House and his wife Isabell Russall.
 He was apprenticed to James McQueen (or McEwen) printer in Edinburgh from 1724 to 1734.
 From 1735 he operated independently as a printer in a sequence of premises on the Royal Mile.

 In 1737 he joined the Town Council of Edinburgh (located immediately adjacent to his shop) and he served various roles in the council for the rest of his life.

 He became His Majesty's Printer to Scotland in June 1749.
 From 1751 to 1758 he was part of the firm Kincaid & Donaldson and from 1758 to 1771 was a partner in Kincaid & Bell.

 In 1758 he purchased the bookshop of Allan Ramsay in the Luckenbooths next to St Giles Cathedral.
 He then went into business with a new partner creating Kincaid and Bell.

 In 1764 he employed Alexander Adam to tutor his sons (including Alexander Kincaid jr).

 From 1771 he went into business with William Creech, and in 1773, following his marriage to William Creech's mother, he passed the bookshop element of his business to Creech.
 It was thereafter known as "Creech's Land".

 In 1775 he is described as "The King's Printer" with premises on the Cowgate.

 He held the role of Lord Provost for only four months, being elected in September 1776 and dying in office on 21 January 1777.
 He was buried in Greyfriars Kirkyard on 23 January.